Santoryo/Sona/README.md

 ## Setup
 1. To use Sona out of the box you can download it from [Releases](https://github.com/Santoryo/Sona/releases)
 2. Sona uses lockfile to connect to [LCU API](https://hextechdocs.dev/getting-started-with-the-lcu-api/), the default installation for League of Legends is for `C:\Riot Games\League of Legends` if you have League installed in other place, please edit `config.ini` to your matching League of Legends installation
+3. Sona will only get the info from Spotify / Tidal application that is installed on your computer.
+Please note that Sona will not work if you use Spotify / Tidal Web Player.

 ![Screenshot1](https://i.imgur.com/Vvmjirm.png)
 ![Screenshot2](https://i.imgur.com/SrLb4KC.png)